ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/05-step-1-update-acceptance-tests-part-2.md

 ### Fix fixtures

-As mentioned in [Chapter 2](./02-understand-the-folder-structure.md#codemod-test-fixturessh), the acceptance tests will likely fail after you create or update a step.
-Luckily, there is a shell script that will automatically update fixture files and get the acceptance tests to pass.
+As mentioned in [Chapter 2](./02-understand-the-folder-structure.md#codemod-test-fixturessh), acceptance tests will likely fail when you create or update a step.
+Run the shell script to update the output fixture files and get the acceptance tests to pass.

 ```sh
 ./codemod-test-fixtures.sh
 ```

-The `test` script should now pass.

-(That was a long chapter with lots of new information.
-Before moving to the next one, consider taking the day off!)
+That was a big chapter with lots of new information.
+Before moving to the next one, consider taking the day off!

 <div align="center">